Bustling CAN THO Amidst the Serene MEKONG DELTA

 Mekong river

-The mighty mekong.
+The mighty Mekong.

 On a stop at the so-called Unicorn Island, you’ll get to see some of the orchards.
 During a tea break at a honey farm, you get to listen to traditional Vietnamese music played on quite unique instruments.